List of The Adventures of Tintin characters: Bird brothers

 The Bird brothers, Max and G. Bird (Maxime et G. Loiseau) are the main adversaries in The Secret of the Unicorn.
 They are antique dealers who learn about a treasure left by the pirate Red Rackham, and are willing to kill in order to possess it.

 In the original French, their names are Loiseau (French for "the bird").
 Maxime is renamed Max in the English version.
 In the Golden Books edition (American English), their name is spelled Byrd.

 The Bird brothers, like Tintin, are looking for the three parchments from Sir Francis Haddock that hold the secret of Red Rackham's Treasure.
 They operate from their manor, Marlinspike Hall, where at one point they hold Tintin prisoner to force him to surrender the parchments.
 Furthermore, they threaten him with torture while refusing to accept Tintin's explanation that a pickpocket had earlier stolen his wallet containing the parchments.
 Amongst their other crimes is the attempted murder of their helper, Barnaby, just before he can tell Tintin of their plot.
 The Bird brothers are eventually captured by Thomson and Thompson.
 Max escapes, but is later caught while trying to flee the country.

 In Red Rackham's Treasure, Max Bird is said to have escaped again and is spotted near the Sirius, a ship about to set sail with Tintin and Haddock in their search for the treasure.
 Thomson and Thompson are thus sent as part of the expedition in order to look out for him, but he never appears.
 The detectives conclude at the end of the adventure that he was discouraged because of their presence.

 At one point of the early development of what became Tintin in Tibet, Hergé originally considered bringing back the Bird brothers in a story in which they frame Nestor for a crime he did not commit.
 However, Hergé dismissed the idea.

 The Bird brothers have not been seen since, though they were depicted in sketches for the unfinished Tintin and Alph-Art, in which they are at the inauguration of Ramó Nash's art exposition.

-The Bird Brothers appear in "The Adventures of Tintin: The Secret of The Unicorn (Video Game Console Version)".
+The Bird brothers appear in The Adventures of Tintin: The Secret of The Unicorn (Video Game Console Version).
 In the game, they are appear only in Marlinspike.

-Bobby Smiles

-Bobby Smiles is a Chicago crime boss whose rival is Al Capone (Tintin in America).
-He begins by offering Tintin a salary to join him against his rival.
-After Tintin refuses, Smiles kidnaps him and orders his gangsters to drop him into Lake Michigan, where Tintin outwits them.
-Smiles flees to the fictional Redskin City, where he manages to convince the Native Americans to turn against Tintin.
-He is eventually arrested, delivered to Chicago police headquarters, and brought to justice.

-In the animated series, Smiles works for Capone, rather than against him.
+Hans Boehm

+Hans Boehm, who appears briefly in Flight 714 to Sydney, is one of the pilots and hijackers of that flight.
+Rastapopoulos planned to eliminate him and the other conspirators.